-Hate waiting for lines at the bank?
+Hate waiting in lines at the bank?
 How about waiting in line at the theatre?
 Debit machines and movie ticket kiosks are what I gravitate towards when I’m at the bank or seeing a movie as they dramatically shorten wait times.
-These technology based shortcuts can also be used in hair transplants.
+These technology-based shortcuts can also be used in hair transplants.

-There are several different robotic and automated devices on the market today such as the NeoGraft automated hair transplant system, the surgically advanced follicular extraction (SAFE) system and the ARTAS Robotic System (Restoration Robotics Inc., San Jose, CA) (3-6).
+There are several different robotic and automated devices on the market today, such as the NeoGraft automated hair transplant system, the surgically advanced follicular extraction (SAFE) system and the ARTAS Robotic Hair Transplant System (Restoration Robotics Inc., San Jose, CA) (3-6).
 Be sure to speak with your hair transplant surgeon if you are interested to learn about robotic or automated devices in your upcoming hair transplant consultation.

 Article by: Sarah Versteeg MSc, Mediprobe Research Inc.

 - Rassman WR, Bernstein RM, McClellan R, Jones R, et al. Follicular unit extraction: minimally invasive surgery for hair transplantation.
 Dermatol Surg 2002;28:720-8.

 - Avram MR, Watkins SA.
 Robotic Follicular Unit Extraction in Hair Transplantation.
 Dermatol Surg 2014;40(12):1319-26.